altruios/namshubettulpa/public/namshubettuple/interludes.md

 ~Robert was not aware of anything anymore~
 ~But Al-tok was.~
-*Al-tok stretched his hands as he watched the news delivered* 'that should open her up a bit more, Robert is a good trojan horse.'
+*Al-tok stretched his hands as he watched the news delivered* 'That should open her up a bit more, Robert is a good trojan horse.'
 ~Al-tok stopped.~
-'trojan horse... what else is in this head?, inventory later.'
+'Trojan horse... what else is in this head?, inventory later.'
 "Why would you... you..."
 ~Alice started to stutter, then falter, then stop.~ *Al-tok rose and joined Robert by Alice's fallen body* *He leaned down, she wasn't breathing.*
 *She gasped a moment later.*
 "I wouldn't talk if I were you."
-'there it is: that seed'
+'There it is: that seed'
-"there: you feel it?"
+"There: you feel it?"
-*Al-tok wave his hand and Robert Grabbed her shoulder and immediately started speaking* "fuck fuck fuck, oh -fuck - robert. is talking, talking...wait.
+*Al-tok wave his hand and Robert Grabbed her shoulder and immediately started speaking* "Fuck fuck fuck, oh -fuck - robert.
+Is talking, talking...wait.
 I'm talking, oh that's weird, there's a delay"
 *Al-tok coughed*
 "You're brother is gone."